-Lawrence Pintak is veteran journalist and scholar who has written about America’s complex relationship with Islam for the past 35 years.
+Lawrence Pintak is veteran journalist and author who has written about America’s complex relationship with Islam for the past 35 years.
 He was the founding dean of The Edward R. Murrow College of Communication at Washington State University (2009-2016) and is currently a Senior Fellow at the Atlantic Council.
 A former CBS News Middle East correspondent with a PhD in Islamic Studies, Pintak been called the foremost chronicler of the interaction between Arab and Western media.
 His books and articles focus on America’s relationship with the Muslim world, the role of the media in shaping global perceptions and government policy, and the future of journalism in a digital/globalized world.

 Pintak reported on the birth of modern suicide bombing and the rise of Hezbollah in Beirut, the Iran-Iraq War, the Israeli invasion of Lebanon and a variety of other stories across the Middle East.
 His career extends from the Carter White House to the Indonesian revolution; Armenia to Zimbabwe.
 He has won two Overseas Press Club awards and was twice nominated for international Emmys.
 Prior to WSU, Pintak served as director of the Kamal Adham Center for Journalism Training and Research at The American University in Cairo.

 He is the host of The Murrow Interview, a series of broadcast conversations with leading figures in international affairs and global journalism and was founding publisher of the online journal Arab Media & Society.
 His work appears in The New York Times, ForeignPolicy.com, CNN.com, the International Herald Tribune, The Seattle Times and a variety of other publications and he is frequently interviewed by NPR, CNN, Al Jazeera English, BBC and news organizations around the world.